lyri3aly/race-to-the-summit/README.md

 - Fun camera tracking

 * QUIT button doesn't work on the website, only when downloaded as a file
+* It's best to download all files locally as pygbag is transfering some bugs to the web version right now for an unknown reason.

 Credits: my computer science teacher!